-The board of directors has adopted guidelines for the remuneration of executive personnel in Gjensidige in accordance with applicable law.
+The Board has adopted guidelines for the remuneration of executive personnel in Gjensidige in accordance with applicable law.
 The guidelines are presented to the ordinary general meeting upon any significant change and at least every fourth year.
-Both the guidelines and the company's remuneration report on remuneration of executive personnel are available at www.gjensidige.com
+Both the guidelines and the company's remuneration report on remuneration of executive personnel are available at www.gjensidige.com.